Coronavirus support for Sandwell businesses: general information

 > Go to to coronavirus support for Sandwell businesses.

-The Covid-19 government guidance for employers and businesses includes advice about business rates relief and the package of government support available to businesses.
+The Covid-19 government guidance for employers and businesses includes advice about business rates relief and the government support available to businesses.
 There are also a number of downloadable publications providing guidance for employees, employers and businesses about Covid-19.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _